Interactive visualisation of the Mandelbrot set using the Genie app

 This application is a digital model of a mathematical microscope for studying fractal structures.

-By manipulating the parameters on the control panel, you control the visualization settings.:
+By adjusting the parameters on the control panel, you can control the visualisation settings:

-• The dimensions of the axes determine the resolution of the final image and allow you to optimize it for your screen (the number of pixels horizontally and vertically).
+The dimensions of the axes determine the resolution of the final image and allow you to optimise it for your screen (the number of pixels horizontally and vertically).

-• The number of iterations sets the maximum depth of calculations — the higher it is, the more detailed the fine structures on the boundary of the set are.
+The number of iterations sets the maximum computational depth — the higher this is, the more detailed the fine structures on the boundary of the set will be.

-• The coordinates of the center allow you to move along the complex plane, choosing the area to explore.
+The coordinates of the centre allow you to move along the complex plane, selecting the area to explore.

-• Zoom increases or decreases the image, allowing you to view the fractal with varying degrees of detail.
+Zoom enlarges or reduces the image, allowing you to view the fractal with varying levels of detail.

-• The color scheme determines how the number of iterations before divergence is displayed, from monochrome to rainbow palettes.
+The colour scheme determines how the number of iterations before divergence is displayed, ranging from monochrome to rainbow palettes.

 Observe how, as you approach the boundary of the set, more and more new details are revealed, repeating the basic shape in endless recursion.
-The gradients of the color schemes will allow you to see various aspects of the dynamics of the iterative process.
+The colour gradients will allow you to see various aspects of the dynamics of the iterative process.

-By moving the cursor to the upper-right part of the image and clicking on the camera icon, you can save an image of the fractal.
+By moving the cursor to the top-right corner of the image and clicking on the camera icon, you can save an image of the fractal.

 engee.genie.stop("$(@__DIR__)/mandelbrot.jl");